The modern intranet powered by SAP Jam

 Now save your changes and the header changes as following:

 Fully customized sample code

 In addition to this simple example you can also try out how a fully customized header would look like.
-Just use the sample code we published on our Github account here:
+Just use the sample code we published here:

 This is how the header will look like using the sample code:

 Let us know your feedback and what you come up with in your customized header.